 - Despite being founded in China, the platform is now banned there, with geo-blockers working to stop any IP addresses originating in China

-As mentioned above, Binance is the ultimate cryptocurrency exchange platform, but for users in the US, it’s slightly different, in order to navigate their tricky financial regulations.
+As mentioned above, Binance is the ultimate cryptocurrency exchange platform, but it’s slightly different for users in the US to navigate their tricky financial regulations.

-What this means for Americans is that they get a version that looks and feels the same, but features fewer cryptocurrencies as each one must be strictly vetted and comply with those regulations.
+This means that Americans get a version that looks and feels the same but features fewer cryptocurrencies as each one must be strictly vetted and comply with those regulations.

-Still, it’s an immense cryptocurrency exchange and for those in the USA who want to trade crypto as well as have a reliable broker, in the same place, Binance.US can be a sturdy alternative to Coinbase.
+Still, it’s an immense cryptocurrency exchange, and for those in the USA who want to trade crypto and have a reliable broker, in the same place, Binance.US can be a sturdy alternative to Coinbase.

 Is Binance.us better than Coinbase?